 DNS Monitoring

-DNS Monitoring checks the reachability of the targets behind your DNS records and shows the result directly in the smoxy interface.
-It helps you spot basic availability issues with the services your records point to.
+DNS Monitoring checks whether the targets behind your DNS records are reachable and shows the result directly in the smoxy interface.
+Monitoring is opt-in per record: you enable it for individual A, AAAA, or CNAME records in their Advanced Settings.

 What is DNS Monitoring?